Private English Coaching · Cannes & Marché du Film

 Before you decide

-My English is good enough.
+My level of English is good enough for working in.
 Is this really for me?

 I know my project inside out.
 Why do I need to practise?

-Knowing it and explaining it cleanly under pressure in your second language are not the same thing.
+Knowing it and explaining it clearly under pressure in your second language are not the same thing.

 Do I need business English preparation before Cannes?